-Tucker was the representative for Virginia's 6th congressional district from 1823 to 1825.
+Tucker was the representative for Virginia’s 6th congressional district and was (unknown party).
+He served from 1823 to 1825.

 From Dec 1819 to Mar 1825, Tucker missed 67 of 336 roll call votes, which is 19.9%.
 This is worse than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.